How to Get From Colombo to Kandy

-There are 6 ways to get from Colombo to Kandy.
-You can choose between the train*, taxi, minivan, day trip, flight, bus.
-The most affordable option is by train*, starting from $4.
-The fastest route is by flight (0h 30m).
+There are six ways to travel the 115 km distance from Colombo to Kandy.
+You can choose between the bus, train*, minivan, taxi, day trip, and flight.

 4h